 Photography enthusiasts will find plenty of things to do in Paris, from visiting top-notch exhibitions and going backstage at legendary photo studios to attending photography-focused special events and setting off on a photo walk armed with professional camera equipment.

-Must-sees for photography fans
+Must-sees in Paris for photography fans

 Photography fans are spoilt for choice in Paris, which has any number of galleries to visit – starting with the Maison Européenne de la Photographie.
 This venue hosts many exhibitions all year round: solo shows devoted to big-name photographers as well as retrospectives covering key movements in international photography.
 The Jeu de Paume (reopening scheduled for spring 2021) in the heart of the Jardin des Tuileries, which displays works by famous 20th- and 21st-century photographers from around the world, is another must-see for any photography enthusiast.

 Le BAL, a former dance hall transformed into a venue devoted to contemporary photography, displays images by a cross-section of photographers.
 Talks and debates on photography-related themes are also organized in this exhibition space.
 At the Maison de la Photographie Robert Doisneau, visitors can admire temporary exhibitions of work by both professional and amateur photographers, with a focus on humanist photography.
 Located in Bièvres in Essonne, the French Museum of Photography has an impressive collection of photographic objects and prints and presents them through major annual exhibitions.

 Several places also host open-air exhibitions, such as the Hôtel de Ville and the Jardin du Luxembourg.
 There are free photo exhibitions on the iron railings, and the display is changed twice a year.
 The initiative was launched in 2000 with ‘La Terre vue du ciel’, a series of superb aerial photographs by Yann Arthus-Bertrand, and the temporary exhibitions have since become a regular feature, turning the gardens into a veritable open-air museum.

-The legendary Studio Harcourt also welcomes visitors.
+The legendary photo studio Studio Harcourt also welcomes visitors.
 Internationally renowned for its black and white portraits of stars such as Marilyn Monroe, Salvador Dali and Jean-Paul Gaultier, the studio is popular with photography fans, who are free to wander the corridors of this famous venue and browse the archives to admire the originals of the best-known portraits.

 Major photography events in Paris

-The PhotoSaintGermain festival is held throughout the month of November, with a trail of events in various cultural venues on the Left Bank.
-And, every two years, the Biennal of contemporary Arab world photography, held simultaneously in eight different Parisian venues, places the spotlight on contemporary photography in this part of the world.
+The Photo Saint-Germain festival (January 7-23, 2021) with a trail of events in various cultural venues on the Left Bank.
+And, every two years, the Biennal of contemporary Arab world photography (next edition in 2021), held simultaneously in different Parisian venues, places the spotlight on contemporary photography in this part of the world.

-Guided tours with a photographer
+Guided tours with a photographer in Paris